FELICIANO: A Name That is Synonymous with MUSIC.

 Jose co-headlined with Paul Simon and James Taylor at the internationally acclaimed ‘Back To The Ranch Benefit’ on Long Island and performed on the Motown 25 Special where he preceded Michael Jackson’s premier ‘moonwalk.’
 He took part in the PBS Television Concert Special entitled, “The Kennedy Center Presents – The Americanos Concert,” the Christmas Tree lighting ceremony in Washington, D.C. and party at the White House.

-Jose truly recognizes his great fortune in having met some of the world’s most notable artists, writers, scientists, sports figures, heads-of-state, royal figures and, among his greatest honors, to have performed for two Popes: Pope John Paul II during “Christmas at the Vatican” and Pope Benedict XVI before the Papal Mass at Yankee Stadium.
+Jose truly recognizes his great fortune in having met some of the world’s most notable artists, writers, scientists, sports figures, heads-of-state, royal figures and, among his greatest honors, to have performed for three Popes: Pope John Paul II during “Christmas at the Vatican,” Pope Benedict XVI before the Papal Mass at Yankee Stadium and for Pope Francis, again for the prestigious “Christmas at the Vatican” in 2018.

 In the fall of 1997, Jose released his most important recording in a number of years, “Señor Bolero,” for it marked a return to his musical roots.
 Having revolutionized the sound of the bolero earlier in his career, Jose elevated it to another new standard while again indulging himself in this classic, romantic music for which he’d been long associated.